TLeonardUK/TLeonardUK.github.io/_posts/2022-05-29-reverse-engineering-dark-souls-3-networking.md

 [![Ghidra showing no string results](/assets/images/posts/ds3os/ghidra_string_search.png)](/assets/images/posts/ds3os/ghidra_string_search.png)

-Bad luck, none of our string searchs show anything useful, just some parts of the OpenSSL library.
+Bad luck, none of our string search's show anything useful, just some parts of the OpenSSL library.

 Interestingly if we look at the previous entries in the Dark Souls series we can see the keys and hostname ARE hard-coded in the exe in a visible format.

 [![Ghidra showing Dark Souls 2 keys](/assets/images/posts/ds3os/ghidra_darksouls2_keys.png)](/assets/images/posts/ds3os/ghidra_darksouls2_keys.png)

-So unless Dark Souls 3 has fundementally changed how it handles online connections, which seems unlikely as most of the RTTI in the area matches up, then the key is probably obfuscated or stored in a different location.
+So unless Dark Souls 3 has fundamentally changed how it handles online connections, which seems unlikely as most of the RTTI in the area matches up, then the key is probably obfuscated or stored in a different location.

 We know that the key has to be available in memory at the point its passed to the OpenSSL library to do the packet encryption, so what we can do is find the relevant openssl functions, put breakpoints in and trace backwards up the callstack to where the key comes from?
 Fortunately openssl has a lot of RTTI information and it's functions tend to compile to the same machine code, so its easy to pattern match from known compiled code and find the functions we want.